 Five years of cohabitation and perfect harmony took a sharp turn when Satoru is no longer capable of taking care of Nana.
 To search for a suitable home for Nana, Satoru and Nana embark on a journey all over Japan, visiting Satoru’s old-time friends.
 Will someone be suitable enough to take care of Nana the way Satoru took care of Nana?

 Retold through the words of a feline raconteur, The Travelling Cat Chronicles is, at its core, a heartwarming tale about the unusual relationship between humans and their feline companion, or their pets in general.
-It tackles the that blurred and unusually confusing line where our perceptions of our pets’ feelings and emotions converges with our own.
+It tackles the blurred and unusually confusing line where our perceptions of our pets’ feelings and emotions converges with our own.

 Through Satoru and Nana’s eccentric relationship, The Travelling Cat Chronicles also places the proverbial magnifying glass on the different relationships we build over the years.
 Their journey all over Japan sidesteps into the elegiac as the novel relives bits and pieces of Satoru’s younger life through flashbacks and memories.